q4n0/j0kah/README.md

 To use proxies for scanning:

-    Proxies are Integrated: The tool automatically fetches proxies from Proxy List API and saves them to proxy.list if you choose to use them.
+    Proxies are Integrated: The tool automatically fetches proxies from the Proxy List API and saves them to proxy.list if you choose to use them.
     Proxy Configuration: If proxies are available, they will be used in the scan.
 The proxy list is fetched and saved automatically, and the proxy configuration is handled within the tool.

 Telegram Integration